 In June 2013, the Board of Supervisors approved the Fiscal Year 2013-14 Recommended Budget.
-The Recommended Budget includes total general fund appropriations of approximately \$2.7 billion.
-For Fiscal Year 2013-14, the County projects that approximately 42.5% of its General Fund budget revenues will consist of payments from the State and 21.1% will consist of payments from the Federal government.
-Discretionary revenue was budgeted to increase to approximately \$586.6 million for fiscal year 2013-14, an increase of approximately 3.0% from the fiscal year 2012-13 adjusted budget estimates.
-The adopted budget includes an increase in discretionary spending of approximately \$16.7 million from the prior fiscal year.
-Property tax revenue is budgeted at approximately \$266.2 million for Fiscal Year 2013-14, and represents approximately 45.4% of the County's discretionary revenue.
-The County estimates an increase in assessed valuation in Fiscal Year 2013-14 of approximately 3.95% from Fiscal Year 2012-13.
+The Fiscal Year 2013-14 Recommended Budget includes total General Fund appropriations of approximately \$2.7 billion.
+For Fiscal Year 2013-14, the County projected that approximately 42.5% of its General Fund budget revenues would consist of payments from the State and 21.1% would consist of payments from the federal government.
+Discretionary revenue was budgeted to increase to approximately \$586.6 million for Fiscal Year 2013-14, an increase of approximately 3.0% from the Fiscal Year 2012-13 adjusted budget estimates.
+The Fiscal Year 2013-14 Budget included an increase in discretionary spending of approximately \$16.7 million from the prior fiscal year.
+Property tax revenue was budgeted at approximately \$266.2 million for Fiscal Year 2013-14, and was approximately 45.4% of the County's discretionary revenue.
+The County estimated an increase in assessed valuation in Fiscal Year 2013-14 of approximately 3.95% from Fiscal Year 2012-13.

-The County expects revenue for Fiscal Year 2013-14 to be approximately \$33 million higher than budgeted.
-During the Fiscal Year 2013-14 third quarter budget meeting, the County made a presentation reporting that, although the local unemployment rate has decreased and the real estate market appears to be stabilizing, new permit activity has slowed and projected sales and use tax revenue remain flat.
-Consequently, the County has tempered its revenue projections for the next four years.
+The County estimated revenue for Fiscal Year 2013-14 was approximately \$33 million higher than budgeted.
+The Fiscal Year 2013-14 second quarter budget recommendations included setting aside approximately \$29.5 million in one-time resources to build reserves and guard against unsustainable spending, and the third quarter budget recommendations included \$13.1 million in draws from contingency funds to be allocated to the sheriff's and fire departments.
+During the Fiscal Year 2013-14 third quarter budget meeting, the County reported that, although the local unemployment rate has decreased and the real estate market appears to be stabilizing, new permit activity has slowed and projected sales and use tax revenue remain flat.
+Consequently, the County has reduced its revenue projections for the next four years.
 The County is also experiencing escalating labor costs, a growing deficit of the Riverside County Regional Medical Center, and expected additional costs related to the construction and operation of new jail facilities.
-See "Realignment of Certain Services to Local Governments" below.
-The second quarter budget recommendations included setting aside approximately \$29.5 million in one-time resources to build reserves and guard against unsustainable spending, and the third quarter budget recommendations included \$13.1 million in draws from contingency funds to be allocated to the sheriff's and fire departments.
+See "-Realignment of Certain Services to Local Governments" below.